GiuseppeMassari/cpp-exercises/README.md

 *Multi-threading*

-- th.1: Instantiate objects and print info in multiple threads
+- th.1: Instantiate objects and print info in multiple threads (#1)
-- th.2: Container of threads
+- th.2: Instantiate objects and print info in multiple threads (#2)

 ## License